PhiberOptixz/breu-score-platform/Breu_web_code/README.md

-Steps to work with the project
+Steps to work with the project - all developers must follow these steps